liveawarelabs/recorder-unity-plugin-example/README.md

 1. Open the `SampleScene` scene in the `Assets/Scenes` folder.
 1. Exercise the project in play mode.

+## Installation

+Follow the instructions given in the [Unity documentation](https://docs.unity3d.com/Manual/upm-ui-tarball.html) to install the plug-in in your own application.
+The note about the Package Manager recognizing only files with the `.tgz` extension is incorrect.
+The dialog also recognizes files with the `.tar.gz` extension.

 ## API

 See the [API documentation](docs/liveawarelabs.recorderplugin.md)